 - Define what results are to be displayed (by Result Sources);

-- Customizing the user experience by Display Templates;
+- Customize the user experience by Display Templates;

 Please stay tuned, I’m going to discuss these topics in the upcoming parts of this series.